DamianAntonowicz/XamarinForms.CalendarControl/README.md

-# Calendar control for XamarinForms
+# Calendar control for Xamarin.Forms

 This repository contains CalendarControl with following features:
 - customizing specific day with ControlTemplate